-I’m a Ph.D. candidate, Vanier Scholar, and Ocean Leaders Graduate Fellow at the University of British Columbia in Vancouver, Canada (where I also earned an M.Sc.).
-I am a settler who lives and works on the unceded, ancestral, and traditional homelands of the xʷməθkʷəy̓əm (Musqueam), sḵwx̱wú7mesh (Squamish), and sel̓íl̓witulh (Tsleil Waututh) nations.
+I’m an aquatic community ecologist and postdoctoral researcher at the Centre for Indigenous Fisheries, situated within the Institute for Oceans and Fisheries at the University of British Columbia.
+I am also a settler living and working on the unceded, ancestral, and traditional homelands of the xʷməθkʷəy̓əm (Musqueam), sḵwx̱wú7mesh (Squamish), and sel̓íl̓witulh (Tsleil Waututh) nations.

 If you’d like to get in touch, please send an email to email@example.com.

 Learn more about territorial acknowledgements and find out whose land you are living on here.